wizzat/arsimto/README.md

 The Solution
 ============

-The Unix file system, with its directory structure and symlinking should have the power to express the solution to this problem.
-A simple wrapper script that adds assets and does various commands should suffice to express the solution to the problem.
+The Unix file system combined with a simple wrapper script should have the power to express the solution to this problem.

 Assets
 ======